ShawnChenXHC/report/report-draft.md

-1. Choose a DOM element to be used as a list filter, initialize it by calling `$(selector).list_filter()`, where `selector` is a selector string that unique identifies the element
+1. Choose a DOM element to be used as a list filter, initialize it by calling `$(selector).list_filter()`, where `selector` is a selector string that unique identifies the element.
 2. As the user interacts with the element (e.g., Clicking on it to see an selection overlay), register the inputs given by the user and save them by calling `$(selector).list_filter('set_values', input)`, where `input` can